-The 44-foot-long mobile unit operates year-round, Monday through Friday, and travels throughout a three-hour radius of St. Louis.
+The 44-foot-long mobile unit operates year-round, Monday through Friday, and travels throughout a two-hour radius of St. Louis.
 The unit contains three patient areas: a multipurpose room; a patient intake and hearing device programming area; and a double-walled sound booth.
 A wheelchair lift provides full accessibility for all patients.

 All services are provided by pediatric audiologists and speech language pathologists from St. Louis Children’s Hospital.

 The mobile hearing and speech clinic provides convenient access to:

 - Otoscopy, otoacoustic emission testing and tympanometry